Attorney calls for investigation into Ma’Khia Bryant death

 “To know Ma’Khia is to know life,” said the father, who was on the scene the day his daughter was shot.
 “She was with me for 16 years and she was my peacemaker.”

 Bryant’s two younger sisters, Janiah and Azariah Bryant, were also at the press conference.
-Janiah Bryant was living with Ma’Khia at the foster home in the southeast Columbus neighborhood where the shooting took place.
-The attorney did not allow the minors or other family members to speak about the day of the shooting or what they saw, citing the family’s independent investigation into what happened.
+Martin did not allow the minors or other family members to speak about the day of the shooting or what they saw, citing the family’s independent investigation into what happened.

 Bryant died April 20, less than an hour before the guilty verdict in Derek Chauvin’s murder trial of George Floyd.
 Columbus police officer Nicholas Reardon fired four shots at her as she swung a knife at a young woman.
 Reardon is white and Bryant was Black.